alfovo/pretty/_posts/2019-12-02-emoji-index.md

   </div>
 </div>

-Some recommended reading -- Richard Brautigan's poem, ["All Watched Over by Machines of Loving Grace"](https://www.theatlantic.com/technology/archive/2011/09/weekend-poem-all-watched-over-by-machines-of-loving-grace/245251/).
-Thank you to Gabe for letting me spend some of my work hours on this fun project and thank you to past friends who kindly tempered your PR reviews with emojis when I was learning to code.
+This project was inspired by Richard Brautigan's poem, ["All Watched Over by Machines of Loving Grace"](https://www.theatlantic.com/technology/archive/2011/09/weekend-poem-all-watched-over-by-machines-of-loving-grace/245251/).
+Thank you to Gabe for letting me spend some of my work hours on this fun project and thank you to past friends who kindly tempered their PR reviews with emojis when I was learning to code.